Press ESC to close

 Types of Software Testing – Manual & Automated

-Generally, software testing falls into two categories: manual testing and automated testing.
+Generally, there are two categories for software testing, i.e., manual testing and automated testing.

 1. Manual Testing

-Manual testing involves human testers executing tests directly.
-Testers follow test cases and check results themselves.
-Manual testing is ideal for exploratory testing, as it relies on human creativity to discover bugs.
+Manual testing is when human testers execute tests by themselves.
+Testers follow a test case and check the results for themselves.
+Manual testing is the right approach to use when exploratory testing is needed, since this approach relies on a human’s ability to think creatively to discover bugs.

 Automated testing uses tools to run tests automatically.
-Modern frameworks allow teams to run thousands of tests continuously as part of CI/CD pipelines.
-Test scripts execute repeatedly without human intervention, reducing time spent on repetitive tasks.
+Modern automated testing frameworks allow teams to run thousands of tests continuously as part of CI/CD pipelines.
+A test script will run again and again without a human to execute the test case.
+Automated testing reduces the time spent on repetitive work.

 Automated testing tools will compare the actual outputs to the expected outputs from the program.